dougeby/IntuneDocs/InTuneDocs/GetStarted/domain-names-for-microsoft-intune.md

 	> [!TIP]
 	> Make sure to create a DNS alias (CNAME) for [Windows devices enrollment](/Intune/deploy-use/set-up-windows-phone-management-with-microsoft-intune), while making changes in your DNS hosting provider.

+The steps to add and verify a custom domain can alternatively be [performed in Azure Active Directory](https://azure.microsoft.com/en-us/documentation/articles/active-directory-add-domain/).

 In a hybrid cloud scenario, after you added your custom domain name, and it has been verified that your organization owns it, you can keep managing user accounts in your on-premises Active Directory, then synchronize it with Azure AD.